irakeshm/ToDo-ReactJSApp/README.md

 ## React JS Todo App
-This is a sample react todo app done step-by-step.
-This sample app will allow you to create your Todo Task List and Delete once its completed.
+This is a sample react todo app, This will allow you to create your Todo Task List and Delete once its completed.

 Check the demo hosted on https://rakeshrenukut.github.io/ToDo-ReactJSApp/ .